-HCI mission-critical virtualization workloads require the highest reliability, uptime, and performance.
-To measure storage performance under various conditions, we carried out three tests.
+HCI mission-critical virtualization workloads require the highest reliability, uptime, and breakthrough performance.
+To measure storage performance, three benchmark stages were carried out.

-Similar performance results can be obtained with any hypervisor utilizing the same technologies as we did: cache-less iSCSI, write-back caching, iSCSI shared storage powered by StarWind Virtual SAN, and Linux SPDK/DPDK target with StarWind NVMe-oF Initiator for storage interconnection.
+Similar performance results can be obtained with any hypervisor using the same technologies we used for a 12-node HCI cluster: cache-less iSCSI, a Write-Back cache, and iSCSI shared storage powered by StarWind Virtual SAN, and SPDK/DPDK target with StarWind NVMe-oF Initiator featuring storage interconnection.

 StarWind representative will contact you shortly.

 If you don't hear from us within 1 business day, please send us a notice at firstname.lastname@example.org.